Workshops

 Class Size: 8

-You will also discuss the qualities and characteristics of a fine print, many of the plethora of options for inks and papers available to today’s printers, and how best to produce a print to realize an artistic vision, including choosing the best paper for a particular project.
+We will also discuss the qualities and characteristics of a fine print, many of the plethora of options for inks and papers available to today’s printers, and how best to produce a print to realize an artistic vision, including choosing the best paper for a particular project.
 As the week progresses, we will focus on assessing prints, judging how best to improve them, and then demonstrating how to make those improvements.

 Students will work with Epson printers and will be printing primarily with Epson, Canson, and Hahnemuhle papers.
-We will also discuss printing on non-traditional substrates such as rice papers.
-Additional papers may be purchased from the Digital Service Department on campus.
+Additional papers may be purchased from the Digital Service Department on campus or students may bring their own favorites.

 Course requirements